dialoa/dialectica-filters/labelled-lists/README.md

 * [Conclusion]{} This is the conclusion.

-In general, the filter will turn a bullet list into a custom label list provided that *every item starts with a non-empty Span element*.
+In general, the filter will turn a bullet list into a custom label list provided that *every item starts with a Span element*.

 * A Span element is inline text (i.e., not block like a paragraph)